Capitals stumble out of the gate at home, can’t catch up to Bruins

 Blidh scored the second goal of the first period after Justin Schultz’s attempted pass behind the net hit off a stanchion and straight to Blidh’s stick in front at 16:02.

-Boston outshot the Capitals in the first period, 17-9.
+Boston outshot the Capitals in the first period 17-9.
 Garnet Hathaway’s breakaway about midway through the frame was Washington’s best chance.

+“There is no special potion,” John Carlson said about the team’s lackluster first periods.
+“If anything, mentality-wise, we just got to keep it a little bit more simple. . . .
+It is important, it is always important, to get the first goal, and, you know, we certainly have lost that momentum in this last little stretch, in almost every game, it feels.”

 Marchand then gave the Bruins a 3-0 lead early in the second period, using a stunning individual move to score shorthanded past Samsonov.

-Ovechkin’s 5-on-3 goal from the left circle was his 20th of the season and 726th of his career.
+Ovechkin’s five-on-three goal from the left circle was his 20th goal of the season and the 726th of his career.
 He is now five behind Marcel Dionne for fifth all-time on the NHL’s goals list.
 Swayman also became the 146th goaltender Ovechkin has victimized in his 16-year NHL career.

-Oshie scored 19 seconds later from the same spot, his eighth power play goal of the season — a team high.
-The winger took a stick to the face minutes later and had to go to the dressing room to get stitched up, but returned by the end of the middle frame.
+Oshie scored 19 seconds later from the same spot, his eighth power-play goal of the season — a team high.
+The winger took a stick to the face minutes later and had to go to the dressing room to get stitched up, but he returned by the end of the middle frame.
 He has five goals and three assists in his past seven games.